brclar15/cmVarsityLatin/docs/index.md

 ## Catholic Memorial

-This webiste will house resources for our readings this year.
+This webiste will house resources for our readings this year as we explore the theme of sieges (ancient, modern, and cinematic).

 ### Helpful Links